EBRD to give bulk of migrant funding to Turkey, Jordan

 "The assumption is that this (refugee crisis) is a problem that is going to be lasting, so there's a long-term dimension before people might move back."

-While the EBRD would be focussing on the frontline of crisis, it would not be providing extra money to countries further up on the refugee transit route - Hungary, Slovenia and Slovakia.
+While the EBRD would be focusing on the frontline of crisis, it would not be providing extra money to countries further up on the refugee transit route - Hungary, Slovenia and Slovakia.

 Those countries are having to pay for extra border security, temporary accommodation and other facilities, and some, including Hungary, have angered other parts of Europe by refusing to take in a proportional share of refugees.